Team-Silver-Sphere/SquadJS/README.md

 1. [Download SquadJS](https://github.com/Team-Silver-Sphere/SquadJS/releases/latest) and unzip the download.
 2. Open the unzipped folder in your terminal.
 3. Install the dependencies by running `yarn install` in your terminal.
 Due to the use of Yarn Workspaces it is important to use `yarn install` and **not** `npm install` as this will not work and will break stuff.
+4. Rename the provided `config.json.example` to `config.json`
-4. Configure the `config.json` file.
+5. Configure the `config.json` file.
 See below for more details.
-5. Start SquadJS by running `node index.js` in your terminal.
+6. Start SquadJS by running `node index.js` in your terminal.

 **Note** - If you are interested in testing versions of SquadJS not yet released please download/clone the `master` branch.
 Please also see [here](#versions-and-releases) for more information on our versions and release procedures.